-When preparing a toddler for the arrival of a new baby, Chris advises using visuals rather than verbal communication.
-“I might put a changing table in the lounge room so that there’s a visual that says things are changing,” she says.
-“Before the baby’s due, very early I’d even just take him past the hospital, stop outside, and say, “That’s where mummy needs to go to have a baby.'”
+“You might put a changing table in the lounge room so that there’s a visual that says things are changing,” she says.
+“Before the baby’s due, take your toddler past the hospital, stop outside, and say, ‘That’s where Mummy needs to go to have a baby’.”

 Finding the balance

-“If we keep our little toddler’s daily routine going, so say they do playgroup, they do some sort of gym class, and then they go to daycare two days a week, and nothing moves for them, then the little baby could become quite chaotic in behaviour,” says Chris.
-“Sometimes we just have to put the social side on the back-burner for a little bit until you get your feet and feel comfortable with two children.”
+“If we keep our little toddler’s daily routine going – so say they do playgroup, they do some sort of gym class, and then they go to daycare two days a week – and nothing changes for them, then the little baby could become quite chaotic in behaviour,” says Chris.
+“Sometimes you just have to put the social side on the back-burner for a little bit until you get your feet and feel comfortable with two children.”